eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_manifest/_index.md

 ## Purpose

-- The AppManifest contains necessary information about required Vehicle Runtime (Services, Environment Variables, VehicleModel)
+- The AppManifest contains necessary information about required Vehicle Runtime (VehicleModel, interfaces)
 - The AppManifest contains all required (or optional) Datapoints that are used in the _Vehicle App_ with the necessary access rights (read, write)
 - The AppManifest is service provider/implementation agnostic, while the service configurations are part of a corresponding [Velocitas Lifecycle Management](/docs/concepts/lifecycle_management) runtime package.